 - Increasing the vent pipe diameter of the latrine pipe from 100mm to 150mm would improve the ventilation

 The project was assigned to Diego, one of our Application Engineers at SimScale.
-He first created two geometries: one according to the dimensions of the old design and the second one following the design changes suggested by the Neven Subotic Stiftung.
-The main difference between the designs was that the old design consisted of four cubicles, with 2 cubicles placed back to back in one building, connected through a 100mm pipe and a pit, while the new design had both an individual 100mm pipe and an individual pit.
+Diego first created two geometries: one according to the dimensions of the old design and the second one following the design changes suggested by Neven Subotic Stiftung.
+The main difference between the two designs was that the old design consisted of four cubicles, with two cubicles placed back to back in one building, which were connected through a 100mm pipe and a pit.
+In contrast, the new design had both an individual 100mm pipe and an individual pit.

 The next step was defining the average and maximum wind speed in the specific area of Ethiopia where the latrines were planned to be built.
 Neven provided us with the GPS coordinates of the area.
 Using the data reported by the Windfinder, Diego estimated that we should focus on the freestream wind speed of 4m/s (as an average for the region throughout the year) and 6m/s (as a maximum wind speed reported for the region) when running the simulation.

-Now it was time to set up the simulations and compare the results of both designs.
-After running the CFD simulations we were able to clearly see that the new design was a game-changer.
+The next step was to set up the simulations and compare the results of both designs.
+After running the CFD simulations, we were able to clearly see that the new design was a game-changer.
 It removed the main issue of the standard design, where an individual cubicle was affected by the neighboring one due to the shared pit and pipe.
 In the old design, 87% of the air pushed through the pit (containing the odors and the flies) was ending up in the neighboring cubicle, requiring between 45 minutes (with the wind speed of 6m/s) and 75 minutes (with the wind speed of 4m/s) for the air inside the latrines to be circulated.
-With the new design with a pit and a 100mm pipe per latrine, the air was moving through the cubicle, to the pit, and out through the exhaust pipe without going in the opposite direction.
+The new design, which had a pit and a 100mm pipe per latrine, allowed the air to move through the cubicle, to the pit, and out through the exhaust pipe without going in the opposite direction.
 This dropped the air circulation time to between 28 minutes (with the wind speed of 4m/s) and 18 minutes (with the wind speed of 6m/s).
 This way, we were able to prove with data that the first hypothesis was correct.
-Updating the design of the latrine would improve the hygiene and comfort and would reduce the risk of diseases transmitted by the flies.
+Updating the design of the latrine would improve hygiene and comfort, and would also greatly reduce the risk of diseases transmitted by the flies.

-For this, Diego ran the following 4 simulations:
+For this, Diego ran the following four simulations: